3 Weeks In The UK Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

 The UK is such a great destination to spend your 3-week vacation.
-It comprises four beautiful countries; England, Wales, Scotland, and Northern Ireland.
+It comprises four beautiful countries: England, Wales, Scotland, and Northern Ireland.
 Visiting the UK will make the most out of your annual holiday.
-You will get to chill at the beach, hike a mountain or two, visit ancient cities and ruins, explore vibrant cities, and, well, finally, have the best fish and chips you will ever have.

 In this article, I will show you how to spend 3 weeks in the UK.
-I will first list things you should prepare before you book anything, then I will proceed to show you must-see places and must-do activities during your holiday, plus tips on places to stay in each country.
+I will first list things you should prepare before you book anything, and then I will proceed to show you must-see places and must-do activities during your holiday, plus tips on places to stay in each country.

 RELATED POST: 3 weeks in Europe on a budget and 3 different East Europe itineraries for 3 weeks